caerbannogwhite/preludio/core/gandalff/README.md

 	// Basic accessors.

-	// Returns the length of the series.
+	// Returns the number of elements in the series.
 	Len() int
-	// Returns if the series admits null values.
-	IsNullable() bool
-	// Makes the series nullable.
-	MakeNullable() GDLSeries
 	// Returns the name of the series.
 	Name() string
 	// Returns the type of the series.
 	Type() typesys.BaseType

+	// Returns if the series is grouped.
+	IsGrouped() bool
+	// Returns if the series admits null values.
+	IsNullable() bool
+	// Returns if the series is sorted.
+	IsSorted() bool

+	// Nullability operations.

 	// Returns if the series has null values.
 	HasNull() bool
 	// Returns the number of null values in the series.